-More than ten years ago I wrote an article addressing the old wive’s tale of how you shouldn’t use peanut butter on those cute little pinecone bird feeders because birds can choke and die.
+More than ten years ago I wrote an article addressing the old wive’s tale of how you shouldn’t use peanut butter on those cute little pinecone bird feeders or bird seed ornaments because birds can choke and die.
 There’s simply no evidence to support that.
 I did some thorough research so that I would have solid answers for concerned readers.
 It was previously published on my old site, but I have decided to post it here as well.

 This choking myth has made its rounds on the Internet quite a while ago but you still hear about it today.
 So I checked in with several bird experts to find out the real truth and debunk the myths once and for all.

 - birds choking on wads of peanut butter

 - salt and sweeteners in peanut butter being harmful

 - birds becoming dependent on home bird feeders as their food source

 Kim Calcagno, Refuge Manager of the Powder Mill Ledges Refuge and Fort Nature Refuge, Audubon Society of Rhode Island , says “These are warnings you hear a great deal, even from some naturalists like myself.
 There is however, no hard evidence to support either one.
 Peanut butter is high in protein and fat and in some ways mimics the nutrition that insect-eating birds (like woodpeckers or nuthatches) might seek.
 The seed eating birds like the fat and protein too, but aren’t perhaps as used to the sticky nature of the peanut butter as a bird who eats insects with their gooey guts.
 Birds’ tongues are small and are not muscular and articulate like a human’s is.
 Sticky foods are more of a chore for them, but there is no evidence of them choking on it.
 Years back when this was a real controversy, we would mix peanut butter with corn meal to make it more textured or corn starch to make it less sticky.
 In my opinion, it really wouldn’t matter if peanut butter is salted or sweetened.”